hmhauter/mlops_exam_project/reports/README.md

 --- The continuous integration has been organized in two differentiated parts, the linting and the testing.
 The first of them, the linting makes sure that the code is written on an organized and standardized way.
 This is done mainly with the tool Ruff.
 The second of the parts is the testing part.
 In this part the github action runs all the tests that have been designed to check if the changes done to the code integrate well with the rest of the structure.
 It also generates a report, including the coverage of the tests into the different files.
 Apart from testing the code itself, it pulls the data from DVC, serving also to check that it works correctly.

 In the testing file, we run our tests on the latest version of ubuntu and on python 3.10.
 As this workflow is already really time consuming, we have decided to keep it as agile as possible when working together, not adding more OS or python versions, ensuring that we all are working in a similar conda environment.
+Therefore, we are using caching with ´cache: "pip"´.
 In order to run the file install all the dependencies on the requirements and authenticates on google cloud using a secret from our repository.
 After this process it is when the actual testing begins.
 Link to one of our workflows: https://github.com/hmhauter/mlops_exam_project/actions/runs/7570299939/job/20615373159 ---

 ## Running code and tracking experiments